 Subcontracting moreover undermines claims that the EAF delivers at substantially lower cost than domestic or foreign private sector companies, since it is generally the latter that do the actual work, for which they seek to charge market rates.
-The EAF has moreover only ensured punctuality by driving up costs, which it passes on to the state treasury or offsets by compelling Egyptian subcontractors (in contrast to foreign companies) to absorb losses or to work for free, even on large projects.
-The head of Amlaak Holdings, a medium-sized business with 500 employees, revealed the scale of this practice when he complained in August 2019 of being unable to reclaim EP220 million (\$13.3 million) from the MOD for construction work on a series of buildings including the presidential palace in New Alamein.
-He also noted that his and other construction companies were not compensated for losses resulting from the devaluation of the Egyptian pound, which affected orders they had already placed to import equipment and materials, and that they had been compelled to build villas for Sisi and EAF commanders.
+The EAF has moreover only ensured punctuality by driving up costs, which it passes on to the state treasury or offsets by

+The award of increasingly ambitious contracts to the armed forces suggests it has capacity to design, implement, and service projects.
+But a more careful review shows that its capacity is far more limited. compelling Egyptian subcontractors (in contrast to foreign companies) to absorb losses or to work for free, even on large projects.
+The head of Amlaak Holdings, a medium-sized business with 500 employees, revealed the scale of this practice when he complained in August 2019 of being unable to reclaim EP220 million (\$13.3 million) from the MOD for construction work on a series of buildings including the presidential palace in New Alamein.165 He also noted that his and other construction companies were not compensated for losses resulting from the devaluation of the Egyptian pound, which affected orders they had already placed to import equipment and materials, and that they had been compelled to build villas for Sisi and EAF commanders.